ivanmitrikeski/laravel-shipping/README.md

 # Shipping package for Laravel
 Supported shipping providers:
-- UPS REST/OAuth API,
+- UPS REST/OAuth API
-- FedEx REST/OAuth API,
+- FedEx REST/OAuth API
 - CanadaPost
 - USPS
-- Purolator.
+- Purolator

 Package can be used outside of Laravel environment as well (by making individual shipping provider requests).